πWhat's New In v8.2?

 For more information, see Using OpenStreetMap (direct).

 That's already a lot, but it's only scratching the surface.
-Alongside the community, we've improved our example app, reduced the size of our demo & package, - not even to mention the multiple bug fixes and other performance improvements.
+Alongside the community, we've improved our example app, reduced the size of our demo & package, added even more customizability and fine-grained control - not even to mention the multiple bug fixes and other performance improvements.

 Why not check out the CHANGELOG for the full list of curated changes, and the full commit and contributor listing if you like all the details: